sigma/codex/README.md

 Well, this is modeled after CL packages, but packages are something entirely different in Emacs.
-I thought of "thesaurus" first, but I can't be bothered to type this all the time. "lexicon" sounded nice, but this might be confusing with all the lexical binding stuff that's happening right now.
-"codex" is short and still refers to a collection of symbols :)
+I thought of "thesaurus" first, but I can't be bothered to type this all the time. "lexicon" sounded nice, but this might be confusing with all the lexical binding stuff that's happening right now.  "codex" is short and still refers to a collection of symbols.
+Plus, I like the name :)

 Existing codices
 ================